CodewithRajDeep/CodewithRajdeep/README.md

 ## Additional
-- 🔭 I’m currently working on honing my skills
+- 🔭 I’m currently working on learning new skills and DS for my placement prep.
-- 🌱 I’m currently learning automation in Linux
+- 🌱 I’m currently learning full-stack development.
 - 👯 I’m looking to collaborate on development of websites and android applications
-- 🤔 I’m looking for help with development of full responsive clone OTT platform like Netflix, Hotstar.
+- 🤔 I’m looking for help with development of full responsive platform like NFT generator, Transaction Manager and leetcode clone.
-- 💬 Ask me about testing or developing applications
+- 💬 Ask me about testing or developing applications or any placement-prepations  helps you need.
-- ⚡ Fun fact: I m lazy
+- ⚡ Fun fact: I m lazy so I find best solution to complete in short time.

 ## Examples of Work
 <img src="https://media.tenor.com/zoVmxJvWaaUAAAAd/app-development-ios-app-development-company.gif" width="256"/>